 Here’s the rhythm of results in more detail.

 Each week is a fresh start.
-On Mondays, I identify 3 outcomes (or results) I want for the week.
-To do this:
+On Mondays, I identify three outcomes (or results) I want for the week.

 - I remind myself what I learned from last Friday’s reflections.